 Exciting things to do near Lagos, Portugal

 Now that you’re familiar with the best things to do in Lagos, Portugal, it’s time to expand your horizons and look for some exciting (half) day trips from the city.
-All of the following suggestions can be reached in less than 1 hour.
+All of the following suggestions, even those located in the Alentejo region, can be reached in less than 1 hour.
 Check out the Lagos tourist map at the beginning of this post to see which trips you could mix and match.

 – Visit the fishing villages of Carvoeiro and Ferragudo